Part 6: Subliminal Stone

 “Oh that’s not too bad!” said Rei, “I was thinking like two days or somethin’ like that.”

 Kiko spoke again, “You think we can find the stone within a month?”

-“If we don’t digress from our destination, yes, I think we can find the stone within a month.”
+“If we don’t digress, yes, I think we can find the stone within a month.”